Eduardo-RP/MeL_Unsupervised_Tasks/README.md

-# A Novel Meta-Unsupervised Algorithm and a New Task Distribution Scheme for the Meta-Learning Paradigm
+# A Novel Meta-Unsupervised Algorithm and a New Task Distribution Scheme for Few-Shot Meta-Learning

 ```diff